spring-attic/spring-xd/architectures.md

 ## Music Services

-### Use Case
+### Purpose
 Growing music delivery platforms and trendy wearables are disrupting the way we consume music.
 At the same time, it creates room for more innovation.

+### Use case
+Music streaming providers would like to create a data-centric platform to engage consumers through persona and context specifics.

 ### Problem
-Attracting customers to a music platform by itself is one big challenge; retaining and engaging them with personalized services can get very complicated.
+Attracting customers to a music platform by itself is one big challenge; retaining and engaging them with personalized services can get even more challenging.

 ### Solution
-Contexts derived from user preferences, interests and recommendations play a significant role in customer satisfaction.
-Continuous and consistent data analysis using Spring XD's stream pipelines could compute individual data-centric contexts; a context can be past listening trends, favorite music artist, rating on a album/song or it can be as simple as counter on song hit.
-Computations (contexts) are be persisted and reused inside and outside the platform through REST APIs thus allowing external interfaces such as wearables feeding into individual characteristics.
+Individual persona characteristics can be derived from preferences, interests and recommendations.
+Contexts can be past listening trends, favorite music artist, rating on a album/song.
+It can also be a counter on number of times a song was played - it’s another data point.
+Using Spring XD, real-time pipelines can be created to compute taste and preferences to deliver real-time recommendations.
+Spring XD’s REST APIs can be leveraged to seamlessly interface with wearables to publish and listen to data events.

+### Outcome
+The out of the box adapters in Spring XD allows seamless interaction with ‘connected devices’.

 ## Agriculture Services

+### Purpose
+Better crop quality and optimized yields lead to sustainable energy and stronger economy.

 ### Use Case
-Better crop quality and optimized yields lead to sustainable energy and stronger economy.
+Agribusiness providers would like to have a common data-exchange platform so that they can be connected with various service providers (ex: weather station, seed and fertilizer suppliers, machinery providers, and laboratories) to efficiently manage supply and demand.

 ### Problem
-Requires a single data-exchange platform that interconnects weather stations, seed and fertilizer suppliers, machinery providers, and laboratories.
+Agribusiness providers run their own supply and demand workflows.
+It’s often handled manually and it’s error prone.
+Interconnection between providers require everyone connected to a common platform in order to automate workflows.
+However, there exist numerous challenges to build one-stop-shop for all the data that can be accessible at anytime from anywhere.

 ### Solution
+A data-pipeline for each interconnected data producing agents (ex: weather units, laboratories), enables easy collection of varied data sources.
+Spring XD covers both structured and unstructured data fragments.
+Once the data is in the pipeline, the out of the box analytics methods can be applied to compute predictions.
+The predictive models can be used for forecasting to enhance the overall agribusiness value chain.

+### Outcome
 Creating a data-exchange platform in Spring XD is straightforward.
-A data-pipeline for each of the interlinked data-enabler allows easy subscription and collection of varied data sources.
-Allowing the pipelines to route the data into Hadoop and creating data 'mashup' for coherent predictive modeling and data analytics would enhance the overall agribusiness value chain.
+The ability to rapidly operationalize reliable data pipelines contributes to efficient data analysis and in turn better supply and demand management.

 ## Airline Services